torbsd/torbsd.github.io/prospective.md

 #### [Tor Browser for OpenBSD](https://github.com/torbsd/openbsd-ports/) ####

-A port of Tor Browser (TBB) enabling easier porting to other POSIX-based systems.
+A port of Tor Browser (TB) enables easier porting to other POSIX-based systems.
+Standards enable portability which leads to more operating system diversity.

-__TDP__ has released multiple sets of packages over the previous year for testers from around the Internet to try.
-Began the process of pushing patches upstream to aid in other porting efforts _c.f._
+__TDP__ released multiple sets of packages since launching in March 2015 for testers from around the Internet.
+This also commenced the process of pushing patches upstream to aid in other porting efforts _c.f._
 [tor ticket 20497](https://trac.torproject.org/projects/tor/ticket/20497).

-__TDP__ is committed to continuing to ensure the OpenBSD community can use TBB.
+__TDP__ is committed to continuing to ensure the OpenBSD community can use TB.
 Our preferred method for accomplishing this is getting it into the official ports tree.
 Once there, __TDP__ will continue maintainership, but acceptance into the OpenBSD ports tree enables development input from the broader OpenBSD community.

-An OpenBSD TBB adds to Tor client diversity, engaging a security-conscious group of end-users.
-It also can add relay diversity because all TBB users are also de-facto relay operators while they're running TBB.
+An OpenBSD TB adds to Tor client diversity, engaging a security-conscious group of end-users.
+It also can add relay diversity because all TB users are also de-facto relay operators while they're running TB.

 Future work:

-* Pluggable Transports: current porting effort focused on the core of TBB: tor-browser and the five key browser extensions.
+* Pluggable Transports: current porting effort focused on the core of TB: tor-browser and the five key browser extensions.
 Next step is to port Pluggable Transports;
-* Automation of various aspects of the process of maintaining the TBB ports to shorten turnaround time for new releases;
+* Automation of various aspects of the process of maintaining the TB ports to shorten turnaround time for new releases;
 * Purchase of hardware to ease in keeping ports up to date and to help with other privacy-enhancing technology-related (PETs) porting efforts to the BSDs.

 #### OpenBSD Drivers for USB TRNGs ####